How to allow multiple Remote Desktop Connections in Windows 10 or Windows 11

 Users will find the following files contained within the RDPWrap-v1.6.2.zip archive:

-How to use RDP Wrapper to enabling multiple RDP Sessions in Windows 10
+Using RDP Wrapper to enable multiple RDP Sessions

 Sometimes, you may see a notification saying that the app is running but not working.
 It’s a common situation, so there is no reason for panic.
 It means that you have an unsupported Windows version (ver.
-10.0.19041.1320) or you didn’t correctly set up the RDPwrap correctly.
+10.0.19041.1320) or you didn’t correctly set up the RDP Wrapper.

 To resolve the issue, use this instruction: